A Word on Why you Should Buy Cheese at Costco

 The price is also reasonable at $16.99 per lb, especially considering the high quality and taste of the cheese.

-It’s also available as a small ~2-pound wedge if you dread the shredded one.
+If you dread the shredded one, it’s also available as a small ~2-pound wedge.
 The wedge lasts longer than the pre-grated variant.

-The shredded cheese’s taste is excellent and not much different from the wedge.
-But the wedge melts better and has a more profound aftertaste.
+The shredded cheese is good for sprinkling over cooked food… but the wedge melts better and has a more profound aftertaste.

-The most frequent complaint about the shredded variant is that it develops mold and goes bad usually within a week once you have opened it.
+The most frequent complaint about the shredded variant is that it develops mold and goes bad usually within a week after opening it.
 Here’s an excellent Reddit thread on how to store the Kirkland Signature Parmigiano Reggiano shredded cheese.

 I usually don’t pay attention to nutrition facts as long as I’m consuming a natural product from a reputable manufacturer/retailer that looks and tastes authentic.
 Parmigiano Reggiano is derived from pasteurized, skimmed cow milk using centuries-old techniques, which makes it one of the most natural diets on the planet.